American Bible Society: Faith and Liberty Discovery Center

 In 2019, American Bible Society paid to relocate White Water, a 40-foot-long, 16-foot high masterpiece of geometric stainless steel sculpture of 1978 by Robinson Fredenthal, from 401 Market Street to the Woodmere Art Museum.
 The piece was commissioned for its location at 401 Market Street by the Philadelphia Redevelopment Authority's Percent for Art Program, which mandated a certain percentage of construction costs for a development involving city-owned property to go toward public art.
 The Faith and Liberty Discovery Center included a 4-story-high sculpture called the Beacon.
 The surfaces is said to represent the three documents essential to the founding of the United States: the Declaration of Independence, the U.S. Constitution, and the Bible.

 In March 2024, the American Bible Society announced it would close the center.

 Museum of Biblical Art

 The Museum of Biblical Art, was an independent but affiliated organization and was housed in American Bible Society's building at 1865 Broadway, in New York.
-It has since closed.
+Once the society decamped to Philadelphia, the museum was unable to find new space and closed.